Multiple Personality disorder

 Before we continue, I want to say that if you or someone you know struggles with multiple personality disorders, also referred to as dissociative identity disorder, please know that you are never alone, that you are always loved, and that there is qualified assistance available.

 What is Multiple personality disorder or Dissociative Identity Disorder?
 The development of multiple distinct personalities in one person as a result of childhood trauma can include sexual abuse, emotional neglect, and physical violence.
+Seeking expert care at a residential facility is the greatest option if a family member or close relative suffers from this condition.

 Diagnosis signs include: